task-proxemics/XLeRobot/docs/source/hardware/getting_started/assemble.md

 ![image](https://github.com/user-attachments/assets/2b568626-77c4-4956-a9ab-22db3638eb50)

+- Use needle-nose pliers to cut out the metal mesh at for the upper two layers for cable routing the same way as the bottom layer previously.
+Choose the location as needed.
 - Be careful not to break the case when you jam the IKEA cart edge into the case socket.
 - For easier testing, the SO101 arms clamp directly onto the cart.
 Position the [arm bases](https://github.com/Vector-Wangel/XLeRobot/blob/main/3D_Models/3D_models_for_printing/XLeRobot_special/SO_5DOF_ARM100_Assemblybases.stl) at the two corners of the cart's top layer, then secure with clamps.
 - Don't forget to put the bambulab filament cardboard spool inside to provide stable structural support if you have one.